besquared/poolish/README.md

 ```

 The important thing to note here is that all addresses must be a multiple of 8 since they address the location of a byte.
-This means that a valid memory address is always an integer where the least significant bits are `000` on a 64-bit system,
+This means that a valid memory address is always an integer where the least significant bits are `000` on 64-bit systems,
-`00` on a 32-bit systems, and `0` on a 16-bit system.
+`00` on 32-bit systems, and `0` on 16-bit systems.

 In rust these addresses are represented using `pointers`.
 A pointer is a usize integer that can be de-referenced using the
 operator `*` to obtain the value stored at that corresponding memory address.
-When using a pointers it's important to never
+When using a pointer it's important to never
 de-reference one whose least significant bits aren't zero, as that is never a valid memory address.
 However, when the pointer
 is at rest we can treat it as we might any other integer and use those bits to store additional type information, so long as
 we make sure to set them to zero before we attempt to de-reference the pointer and read from the main memory.
 This technique